danielostling/AoC_2025/README.md

 # AoC-2025
-Common Lisp AoC 2025 solutions
+AoC 2025 solutions in Common Lisp

+SBCL will be used, with no thought towards portability, sorry :/